dkoslicki/metagenome_vector_sketches/README.md

 ## Usage

-We will use `test` folder for the example.
-All executables are in the `build` folder, and shows usage when run without arguments.
+We will use `test` folder for the example. **All executables are inside the `build` folder, and show usage when run without arguments.**

 Create projected vectors from fracminhash data into the index folder: